The Essential Guide to Growing Your Early-Stage SaaS Startup

 To ensure culture fit in our ever-growing team, we have implemented astructured hiring process with several checkpoints.
 Every job listed on our careers page takes applicants to a long survey with 10-12 detailed questions: whoever is not motivated enough to fill it in is already not the right fit.
 Within those 10-12 questions, we always include a few key screening or filter ones whose answers we look at first, which is a second culture fit checkpoint.

-The process continues with video submissions, interviews with the HR team, and a paid multi-day task—the whole journey can take around 6-8 weeks, in line with the belief that hiring right is better than hiring fast.
+The process continues with video submissions, interviews with the HR team and hiring managers, and a paid multi-day task—the whole journey can take around 6-8 weeks, in line with the belief that hiring right is better than hiring fast.
 Reviewing a candidate’s work and interactions with the rest of the team also helps us get a really good understanding of whether, and how, they would fit in if they were offered the role.

 If you want a more in-depth look at the process and the rationale behind it, you can listen to our Director of Marketing Nick Heim in the video below + check out the podcast interview with our hiring partner Recruitee in the resources list at the bottom of the chapter.